rkitover/windows-dev-guide/README.md

 https://github.com/IBM/plex

-, and 'DejaVu Sans Mono' which was in the [list of Chocolatey packages](#install-chocolatey-and-some-packages).
+, and 'DejaVu Sans Mono' which was in the [list of packages](#install-chocolatey-and-some-packages).

+The Terminal also comes with a nice new Microsoft font called "Cascadia Code", if you leave out the `"face": "<name>",` line, it will use it instead.

 In the profile list section, in the entry that lists: